-Despite the advantages of cultured copepods to the larvae, the system was conducted in small scale (140L) tanks and is too labour intensive to be commercially viable.
-Therefore, a system that combines the benefits of cultured copepods with the labour saving commercial scale semi-intensive green water system is now being developed.
-Insufficient production of cultured copepod nauplii is currently a bottleneck to developing such a system.
-Therefore a system that promotes a self-sustaining population of cultured copepods within the larviculture tank is being investigated.
-This would eliminate the need to add copepod nauplii to the tank daily, and so would decrease the total number of intensively cultured copepods required.
-Preliminary trials, however, have indicated that the high densities of N. oculata typical to the standard static green-water system were too high for calanoid copepods, resulting in low copepod survival and nauplii production.
-Further development of this system and optimisation of techniques for calanoid copepod culture is being funded by a grant from the Aquaculture Development Council (1999/2000).
+Despite the advantages of cultured copepods to the larvae, the system was conducted in small scale (140L) tanks and was too labour intensive to be commercially viable.
+Therefore, a system that combined the benefits of cultured copepods with the labour saving commercial scale semi-intensive green water system was investigated.
+Insufficient production of cultured copepod nauplii was initially a bottleneck to developing such a system.
+Therefore a system that promoted a self-sustaining population of cultured copepods within the larviculture tank was investigated.
+Ideally, this would eliminate the need to add copepod nauplii to the tank daily, and so would decrease the total number of intensively cultured copepods required.
+Preliminary trials, however, indicated that the high densities of N. oculata typical to the standard static green-water system were too high for calanoid copepods, resulting in low copepod survival and nauplii production.
+Full details of these trials can be found in Appendix N & O.

-Due to the uncertainties of achieving sufficient copepod production for commercial dhufish larviculture, research is continuing to maximise survival and growth of dhufish larvae fed solely on rotifers.
+Due to the uncertainties of achieving sufficient copepod production for commercial dhufish larviculture, research continued to maximise survival and growth of dhufish larvae fed solely on rotifers.
 Dhufish larvae are capable of efficient ingestion and digestion of rotifers.
 The nutritional content of rotifers can be manipulated by adjustments to enrichment protocols.
 Therefore a better understanding of the nutritional requirements of dhufish larvae, and subsequent improvements to rotifer enrichment protocols, should result in improved survival, growth and larval vigour.